 Analyzing historic price changes and housing affordability can help real estate investors narrow down which markets to purchase rental property in.
 Reviewing past price changes may indicate future property appreciation, while how affordable homes are to purchase in an area can be an indicator of how many people will buy rather than rent, or vice versa.

-Each quarter the FHA releases up-to-date data on the change in home prices for all markets across the U.S. The most recent FHA 2019 Q3 House Price Index report for the Austin-Round Rock-Georgetown MSA shows:
+Each month Freddie Mac releases up-to-date data on the change in home prices for all markets across the U.S. The most recent Home Price Index report from Freddie Mac (FMHPI) for the Austin-Round Rock, TX MSA shows:

-- Over the last quarter home prices in Austin have increased by 0.44%
+- Since the last real estate cycle market peak in May 2006, home prices in Austin have increased by 95.2%.

-Austin’s booming job market, plentiful nightlife options, diverse dining scene and outdoor experiences are some of the reasons why young professionals are flocking to the capital city of Texas.
+Austin’s booming job market, plentiful nightlife options, diverse dining scene and outdoor experiences are some of the reasons why socially active professionals are flocking to the capital city of Texas.

 - Forbes lists Austin as the 8th best place for business and careers, 9th best place for job growth, and 16th best place for education.

-- Austin receives an “A+” grade from Niche.com with top-of-the-class grades for public schools, family living, nightlife, and diversity.
+- Austin receives an “A” grade from Niche.com with top-of-the-class grades for public schools, nightlife, and outdoor activities.

 - The music scene in Austin is second to none, earning the city the nickname the “Live Music Capital of the World.”

-- WalletHub lists Austin as the 4th best place in the U.S. to find a job.
+- WalletHub lists Austin as one of the 5 best places in the U.S. to find a job.

 - Climate in Austin is humid subtropical with very long and hot summers and short mild winters.